Using Hiboo API with Postman

 Step 3: Configure Authentication Variables

-1. Prepare your API Credentials, if you have no API credential, go to the Hiboo API, you will be able to define an apiName and an apiKey will be generated.
+1. Prepare your API Credentials, if you have no API credential, go to the Hiboo APIarrow-up-right, you will be able to define an apiName and an apiKey will be generated.

 2. Open collection settings by clicking on your collection name → Variables tab